 The sunrise over the mountains was so beautiful, I had to stop at take a few pictures.
 When I arrived at Rifugio magia, I stopped for some coffee and watched the flurry of Totdret runners appear and leave.
 Just sitting there.
 People watching.
 Like I was sitting in Starbucks or something.

-I was joined on the next few ascents by Susan from the USA, so the time just zipped by.
+I was joined on the next few ascents by Sarah from the USA, so the time just zipped by.
 She’d done the race in 2015 when it was stopped due to bad weather on the third day, so had returned to get the monkey off her back.
 She has also been out recceing the course, so it’s safe to say we had different race approaches.
 This was the only time it rained during the race and I was actually quite enjoying it.

 After being a bubbling wreck on the phone to Marco and Cairn the night before they were coming out to meet me in Oyace, just to say hello and offer some moral support.
 I left eating too long - as always the checkpoint was way longer than I expected it to be - so I was a bit worse for wear when I got there.
 I spent an hour with them before Marco told me I wasn’t making an sense and should try for sleep before my two hour checkpoint allowance was up.
 And he also had to get Cairn out as he was eating all the chocolate tarts that were provided for runners only.